jnarayan81/setu/README.md

 If you use setu in your research, please cite us as follows:

-   Jitendra Narayan¹*, Suyash Agarwal², Neha Srivastava³, Preshi Garg³, Prachi Srivastava³* **setu: a bioinformatics pipeline for quickly and efficiently assembling the SARS-CoV-2 genome** https://github.com/jnarayan81/setu, 2020.
+   Jitendra Narayan¹*, Suyash Agarwal², Neha Srivastava³, Prekshi Garg³, Prachi Srivastava³* **setu: a bioinformatics pipeline for quickly and efficiently assembling the SARS-CoV-2 genome** https://github.com/jnarayan81/setu, 2020.
 Version 0.1

 BibTex: